New results on sum-product type growth over fields: Sum-product results

 Again, it is necessary to check the conditions of Lemma \ref{soly2} and \eqref{energy}.
 For Lemma \ref{soly2}, this is immediate, since $|A|^{11}|A + \lambda A| \leq |A|^{13} \leq (p^{9/16})^{13} < p^8.$ For Lemma \ref{energy}, we may assume that $|A + \lambda A|^{18}|AA|^9 \leq |A|^{32}$ and $|AA| \leq |A|^{14/9}$, or else there is nothing to prove.
 Therefore $|A||A + \lambda A||AA| = |A|(|A + \lambda A|^{18}|AA|^9)^{1/18}|AA|^{1/2} \leq |A|^{64/18} \leq p^2 $, as required.

 It follows that

 \end{proof}

 \begin{note} Using methods from \cite{S_sumsets} one can show that $|A + \lambda A| \leq M|A|$ implies that $|AA| \gtrsim M^{-C} |A|^{58/37}$, where $C>0$ is an absolute constant.
-The methods in \cite{S_sumsets} are less elementary, so we prefer to give a more transparent proof in the current paper. \end{note}
+Indeed, by the previous arguments the inequality $|A + \lambda A| \leq M|A|$ gives us the required bound for the third--energy and the common energy, see Lemma \ref{soly2} and Lemma \ref{energy}, and exactly such kind of statements are needed in the eigenvalues approach from \cite{S_sumsets}.
+Nevertheless, the methods in \cite{S_sumsets} are less elementary (although give slightly better bounds), so we prefer to give a more transparent proof in the current paper. \end{note}